GimhaniHM/GimhaniHM/README.md

 ---

 ## 🔭 Previously
-Served as an **Associate Software Engineer** at Future CX Lanka, where I designed and implemented scalable microservices in Go and Rust, built RESTful APIs, and deployed containerized solutions using Docker and CI/CD pipelines.
+Served as an **Associate Software Engineer** at Future CX Lanka, where I designed and implemented scalable microservices in Java, Springboot Go, and Rust, built RESTful APIs, and deployed containerized solutions using Docker and CI/CD pipelines.

 ---